ruborg/sevenval-tutorials/web-accelerator/content-optimization.md

 FIT will remove unused prefixes from anywhere in the CSS, whether the prefix is part of a selector or an instruction.
 Additionally, if removal of a selector or instruction results in no remaining instructions or selectors for a block, then the whole CSS block is removed.

 We can see the effect on our original prefixed CSS.
-The original looks like
+The original looks like this:

 ```CSS
   body.is-loading *, body.is-loading *:before, body.is-loading *:after {